 We are committed to providing frequent updates and resources.
 We will share information through email and text, and post all new information within this web section.

-- Public Health - Seattle & King County has announced its support of efforts to reopen local schools.
+- Public Health Seattle & King County has provided clear guidance for minimizing the spread of COVID in schools.

 - The American Academy of Pediatrics continues to encourage schools to reopen.

 - Schools in other areas that are offering hybrid instruction have found that virus transmission in schools is no higher than in the community.

 Learn more about our Distance Learning program for 2020-21.

 For the 2020-21 school year, learning platforms have been streamlined.
 The learning platform for elementary is SeeSaw.
 The secondary learning platform is Google Classroom.
 Live instruction (synchronous learning) will take place through Zoom.

 Here is more information about each platform, along with videos on how to use them.

 This COVID dashboard shows the reports of positive COVID-19 cases among staff and students on campus and in our hybrid learning model.

 For spring break, April 12 through April 16, meal kits will be offered on Thursday, April 8 from 12:30-1:30 p.m. only.
 Pick up locations include Chinook and Glacier middle schools and Evergreen and Mount Rainier high schools.